Sibo-Ding/Steam-Game-Search-Engine/README.md

 ### Deploy Docker on GCP
 1. Install [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) and authenticate (follow the instructions on the website).
 Authenticate Docker by running `gcloud auth configure-docker` in your terminal.
 2. It is challenging to deploy Streamlit on GCP, so we only deploy FastAPI.
 Copy the contents in [Dockerfile-api-GCP](Dockerfile-api-GCP) to [Dockerfile](Dockerfile) and redo [Docker](#docker) step 2.
 You can use a new image name to distinguish from the local one.
-    - For M1/M2 Mac users, run `docker buildx build --platform linux/amd64 -t <your-image-name> .`, because Google Cloud Run does not support arm64.
+    - For M1/M2 Mac users, run `docker buildx build --platform linux/amd64 -t <your-image-name> .` instead because Google Cloud Run does not support arm64.
 3. Push the Docker image to Google Cloud Registry by running `docker tag <your-image-name> gcr.io/<your-project-id>/<your-image-name>` and `docker push gcr.io/<your-project-id>/<your-image-name>`.
 From now on, replace `<your-project-id>` with your GCP project ID.
 4. Deploy the image on Google Cloud Run by running `gcloud run deploy <your-service-name> --image gcr.io/<your-project-id>/<your-image-name> --platform managed --memory=2Gi`.
 Replace `<your-service-name>` with the service name you choose.
 You will be prompted for region and to **allow unauthenticated invocations**: respond `y` if you want public access, and `n` to limit IP access to resources in the same google project.
 5. Wait a few moments for the deployment to complete.
 Once successful, the command line will display the service URL.